jimmy201602/webterminal/README.md

 # webterminal
 web terminal implemented by django.
 This project focus on DevOps and Continuous Delivery.
-For now it support all most remote management protocol such as vnc, ssh,rdp,telnet...
+For now it support almost 90% remote management protocol such as vnc, ssh,rdp,telnet...
 It support a possiblity to monitor and recorded user action when user use this project to manage their server!
 You can also replay the user action such as like a video.
 Hope you enjoy it.